Si Agimat, si Enteng Kabisote at si Ako

 Si Agimat, si Enteng Kabisote at si Ako (lit.
-Amulet, Enteng Kabisote, and Me) is a 2012 Filipino fantasy, comedy and action film starring Vic Sotto, Ramon "Bong" Revilla Jr. and Judy Ann Santos.
-The film is a crossover of the Agimat and Enteng Kabisote film franchises.
-It is a joint production by OctoArts Films, M-Zet Productions, Imus Productions, APT Entertainment and GMA Pictures.
+Amulet, Enteng Kabisote, and Me) is a 2012 Filipino fantasy comedy film directed by Tony Y. Reyes.
+The film stars Ramon "Bong" Revilla Jr., Vic Sotto and Judy Ann Santos in their respective title roles.
+A crossover of the Agimat and Enteng Kabisote film franchises, it is the ninth movie installment of the Okay Ka, Fairy Ko! film franchise.
 It is one of the 8 official entries for the 2012 Metro Manila Film Festival.
-It was shown on December 25, 2012.

-It is a ninth movie installment based on TV sitcom, Okay Ka, Fairy Ko!.

 Plot

 Agimat (Bong Revilla, Jr.) has been married to his girlfriend (Sam Pinto) after he defeated a barbarian tribe that speaks in palindrome.
 They decide to live on Earth, alongside Enteng (Vic Sotto) and his family, to experience family life.
 Meanwhile, Ako (Judy Ann Santos) is a fairy disguised as an environmental activist along with her minions, including a pink Hulk (John Lapus).

 Soon after, octopus-looking aliens arrive, infecting and enslaving the barbarian tribe Agimat defeated, turning them into monsters in an attempt to conquer and pollute Earth.
 Now it is up to Enteng, Agimat and Ako to defeat them, much to the chagrin of the men's respective wives who desire peace.